conor-Sh/ScrabbleGREP/README.md

 # ScrabbleGREP

-`scrabblegrep` is a small Unix-style command-line tool for searching a Scrabble lexicon.
+`ScrabbleGREP` is a small Unix-style command-line tool for searching a Scrabble lexicon.

 It works like `grep`, except that it searches playable Scrabble words and